andreabac3/CDDN-Change-DNS-Dynamically-with-your-Network/README.md

 ### Prerequisites
 ```
 The program works for MacOS X && Distro Linux.
-If you are Linux User, the program will ask to you Sudo permission.
+If you are Linux User, the program will ask to you Sudo permission and the iwgetid program.
 ```

 ### Installing